COVID Travel Info

 Flying in and out of Managua, Nicaragua:

-For unvaccinated travelers, please also be aware that all unvaccinated travelers need this test to enter Nicaragua, including kids under 2 years old.
+Unvaccinated travelers, please be aware that you will still need a negative PCR test taken within 72 hours of entering the country to get into Nicaragua, including kids under 2 years old.

 Flying in and out of Liberia, Costa Rica: